 Incidental feedback is given to parents by letter, telephone, email, D6 Communicator and directly in person.

-Formally, in plain English, Mid-Year and End-of-Year Written Reports linked to individual growth, social/emotional and cognitive development and achievement abilities in learning areas, successes and next steps of students.
+Formally, Mid-Year and End-of-Year Written Reports are offered.
+These are linked to individual growth, social/emotional and cognitive development and achievement in learning areas.

 Individualised Education Plans (IEP) are planned and implemented at the beginning of Term 1 with the involvement of our Director, Dr. Worrall (Educational Psychologist), parents, and our multi-disciplinary team of teachers and therapists.
 The IEPs are tracked and updated with feedback to parents given in Term 3.
 Parents are involved and contribute to IEPs relating to the goals of a child at the pivotal feedback sessions.